Parallel Spawning Strategies for Dynamic-Aware MPI Applications: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This work has introduced and evaluated two new strategies for spawning processes in the traditional MPI.
-Both approaches rely on parallel spawning with two main goals: (1) reducing the cost of process creation, and (2) enabling efficient shrink operations with the Merge method, the fastest available option.
-Achieving the second goal requires for each MCW to be fully contained within a node.
-Previously, this was not possible: when shrinking, processes that should be terminated remained as zombies because other ranks of the same MCW were still active on different nodes, preventing node reuse.
-The proposed strategies resolve this issue, enabling fast shrink operations.
+This work introduces and evaluates two new strategies for spawning processes in the traditional \gls{mpi}.
+Both strategies rely on parallel spawning and have two main goals: (1) reducing the cost of process creation, and (2) enabling efficient shrink operations using the Merge method, the fastest available option.
+To achieve the second goal, each \gls{mcw} must be fully contained within a single node.
+Previous Merge implementations could not achieve this because processes that should have been terminated during shrinkage remained as zombies preventing node reuse.

-Between the two strategies, the Hypercube approach is limited to homogeneous, non-shared systems, while the Iterative Diffusive strategy also applies to heterogeneous or shared environments, at the cost of additional computation and memory overhead.
+Between the two strategies, the Hypercube approach is limited to homogeneous allocations, whereas the Iterative Diffusive strategy can also be used for resource allocations that use nodes with an heterogeneous number of cores.

-Experimental results on both homogeneous and heterogeneous systems show that, in the worst case, the parallel approaches require up to $1.25\times$ the time of the previous best expansion technique, while enabling shrink operations that are at least $20\times$ faster.
+Experimental results on both homogeneous and heterogeneous allocations on different systems show that, in the worst case, the expansion with parallel approaches require up to $1.25\times$ times against the Merge method, but they enable shrink operations with a \gls{ts} method that is at least $20\times$ faster than the Baseline method.
 In summary, this work provides a practical solution for enabling fast shrink operations without compromising expansion performance.

-Future work includes study how to further reduce the synchronization (Subsection~\ref{subsec:synch_step}) and connection (Subsection~\ref{subsec:conn_step}) overheads, with the aim of outperforming even the basic Merge in expansions.
-Another promising direction is the design of data redistribution strategies that minimize transfers, ensuring that processes after resizing retain as much of their data as possible.
+Future work includes studying how to further reduce the synchronization and connection (Subsections~\ref{subsec:5-synch_step} and~\ref{subsec:5-conn_step}) overheads, with the aim of outperforming even the basic Merge expansions.
+Additionally, the load balancing challenges associated with heterogeneous hardware have not been considered in this work and must be addressed.
+Another promising direction is the design of data redistribution strategies that minimize transfers, ensuring that processes retain as much data as possible after resizing.